KhulnaSoft-OpenSource/ai/README.md

 ## 🍕 Community

 Got Questions?
-Join the conversation in our [Discord](https://discord.gg/U2peSNf23P).
+Join the conversation in our [Discord](https://discord.gg/58KbV5w2).
-Find KhulnaSoft OpenSource videos and release overviews on our [YouTube Channel](https://www.youtube.com/channel/UCklWxKrTti61ZCROE1e5-MQ).

 ## ⚖️ LICENSE